-Domain Name Expiration reminder notice
+Watch for Domain Name Expiration notices

 From days 1 to 30* after expiration:

-Renewal grace period: Your domain name will be placed on hold, meaning that viewers will no longer be able to get to your website.
+- Renewal grace period: Your domain name will be placed on hold, meaning that viewers will no longer be able to get to your website.

-There is no additional fee to renew during this time period.
+- There is no additional fee to renew during this time period.
 Renewals will be charged at the standard rate.
 See the list of supported TLDs and prices to determine the standard rate for renewing your domain.

 From days 31 to 60* after expiration:

-- From day 31 to day 60, you may still be able to restore your domain name, but you will be charged an additional fee if the process is successful.
-The restoration fee is determined by the registry and will be different for different domain endings (TLDs).
-See the Domain ending (TLD) reference article for your domain to learn the amount of the restoration fee.
+- From day 31 to day 60, you may still be able to restore your domain name, but there will be an additional fee to restore it.
+The restoration fee is set by the registry.
+Each top-level domain (TLDs) or domain endings will have its own fee.
+See the Domain ending (TLD) reference article for your domain to learn about the restoration fees.

 61 days* after expiration:

-*Note: The time periods listed above are true for most domains, but some domain endings have different times for renewal and restoration.
+*Tip: Some domain endings have different times for renewal and restoration.
 See the Domain ending (TLD) reference for the Renewal grace period and Restoration grace period for your domain.

 What does this all mean?